Red meat: Diabetes

 Processed and unprocessed red meat consumption is a risk factor for developing type 2 diabetes across populations.

 A 2017 review found that daily consumption of 85 grams of red meat and 35 grams of processed red meat products by European and American consumers increased their risk of type 2 diabetes by 18–36%, while a diet of abstinence of red meat consuming whole grains, vegetables, fruits, and dairy was associated with an 81% reduced risk of diabetes.
 One study estimated that "substitutions of one serving of nuts, low-fat dairy, and whole grains per day for one serving of red meat per day were associated with a 16–35% lower risk of type 2 diabetes".
 A 2022 umbrella review found that consuming an additional 100g of red meat per day was associated with a 17% increased risk of type 2 diabetes.

 Inflammatory bowel disease

 High red and processed meat consumption is associated with an increased risk of inflammatory bowel disease.
 The American Gastroenterological Association have stated that a diet low in red and processed meat may reduce ulcerative colitis flares.

+Lobbying

-Industry funding
+Industry research funding

 A 2025 review found that nutritional studies on red meat consumption funded by the meat industry reported favorable (20.7%) or neutral (79.3%) cardiovascular outcomes for red meat intake.
 This was in opposition to independent studies that reported unfavourable (73.3%) or neutral (26.7%) cardiovascular outcomes.
 The review concluded that "most studies without conflicts of interest with the red meat industry suggested an unfavorable effect of unprocessed red meat consumption on risk factors for cardiovascular disease".

+Guidelines

-Dietary guidelines
+International guidelines

 The World Cancer Research Fund recommends limiting red meat to no more than three servings per week.